Edkamb/APM_24/index.md

 ## Description
 The APM Workshop is a venue for the discussion of asynchronous programming patterns, languages and model, ranging from theoretical results, over applications and implementations to opinion and overview contributions.
-To create a welcoming atmosphere for the community, there are no procedeedings -- instead we welcome presentations on published, on-going or envisioned work.
+To create a welcoming atmosphere for the community, there are no proceedings -- instead we welcome presentations on published, on-going or envisioned work.
 We especially encourage the participation of junior researchers and presentations that can be the basis for discussions on the future of the field.

 The APM workshop stands in the tradition of the [ABS](https://abs-models.org) workshop, whose [last iteration](http://edkamb.github.io/ABS_23) took place in Lyon, France, but is not specific to any language or paradigm.